SodaWithoutSparkles/revanced-troubleshooting-guide/first-start-guide.md

 To save time, this guide will use the following short forms

 - YT: YouTube
-- RV: Revanced
+- RV: ReVanced
-- RVM: Revanced manager
+- RVM: ReVanced manager
-- RYT: Revanced YouTube
+- RYT: ReVanced YouTube
 - microG: Vanced microG

 # Steps